nycmeshnet/nycmesh.net/content/faq/index.md

 By default, our mesh router is firewalled from your local network.
 It is not possible to reach beyond the mesh router to your local access network (LAN).

 Network traffic within the mesh is not encrypted by default.
-When connecting through the mesh you should use the same standard precautions as you would when connecting to Wi-Fi at a coffee shop or airport: use [https](https://en.wikipedia.org/wiki/HTTPS) (lock icon) web sites for secure connections (most browsers do this by default nowadays), or use a VPN service.
+When connecting through the mesh you should use the same standard precautions as you would when connecting to WiFi at a coffee shop or airport: use [https](https://en.wikipedia.org/wiki/HTTPS) (lock icon) web sites for secure connections (most browsers do this by default nowadays), or use a VPN service.

 If you connect to the mesh network indirectly over the internet (for example over a cable ISP connection) this is by [tinc VPN](https://www.tinc-vpn.org/) and is secure.
 <!---